0 of 31 Questions completed

 Which of the following is the strongest indication for thrombolysis in a patient with pulmonary embolism?

-A 30 year old patient at 33 weeks gestation presented with acute dyspnea and pleuritic chest pain.
+A 30 year old female at 33 weeks gestation presents with acute dyspnea and pleuritic chest pain.
 She has a sinus tachycardia of 110 bpm and a swollen right leg.
 Her chest was clear on auscultation.

 ECG revealed sinus tachycardia with rate of 110/min and a CXR was normal.